 At times, the Deity is also shown with more than one head.
 This representation symbolizes the various aspects of the character of that deity.
 For example, when the god Shiva is portrayed with a triple head, the central face indicates his essential character and the flanking faces depict his fierce and blissful natures.

-As per Ancient Indian mythology,
+As per Ancient Hindu Texts,

 Lord Brahma formerly possessed one head.
 When he created a woman, Shatarupa, from his own body, Brahma fell in love with his own female creation.
 He could not escape his eyes from her astounding beauty.
 As Shatarupa felt shy, she tried to elude his gaze by moving away on all sides.
 It is believed that to follow Shatarupa wherever she moved, Brahma created his FIVE heads, facing each side, East, West, North, and South and one facing upwards.